New York, March 1969

 He was slim and lanky, almost fragile, in contrast to his old army pal Buddy Miles.
 Buddy was the hefty drummer in his own band, The Buddy Miles Express.
 Mercury Records, my employer, had persuaded Jimi to come to their 57th Street studios to help produce Buddy’s next album.

 I was 19, and had only been working at Mercury for a few months.
 The year before, after dropping out of The Cooper Union art school, somehow avoiding the draft (imagine: they used to actually force people to join the army) and getting an engineer job at a tiny spoken-word studio, a bogus outfit called Educational Publishers, I had kind of figured out what recording engineers did— and gotten almost to the point where I could imitate one fairly well.
-Also, I was starting to feel like a true New Yorker, having been mugged once, burgled twice, and held at gunpoint in my living room for a good two and a half hours.
+Also, I was starting to feel like a true New Yorker, having been mugged once, burgled twice, and held at gunpoint in my living room for an hour and a half.

 Kid stuff, you will say, but it scared me pretty good.